astsu777/bootstrap/README.md

 bash bootstrap.sh
 ```

+The script will not install any software without asking first.
+All software can be refused in order to only install the dotfiles.
+For a list of software, see the text files in this repository.

 # TODO
 There are still quite a few enhancements to be done.
 Here is a list of things required:

 - Fully automate the system preferences on macOS (some still require the GUI)
-- Automate installation of apps from the AppStore on macOS
+- ~~Automate installation of apps from the AppStore on macOS~~ :warning: The application **mas** displays wrong ID for apps
+- Validate the Linux software list to make sure all names are correct
+- Create a list of useful tools for servers
+- (Super Optional) Create a nice menu to actually select which software will be installed